 Part D enrollees will no longer owe a five percent coinsurance on prescriptions after meeting the catastrophic coverage threshold, annual maximum out-of-pocket (MOOP) expenses for Part D will be capped at $2,000, and maximum out-of-pocket cost-sharing for Part D-covered insulin products will be capped at $35 per month.

-Currently, after spending $7,050 to qualify for catastrophic coverage, which will rise to $7,400 in 2023, a beneficiary is still on the hook for some drug coinsurance costs.
+Currently, after spending $7,400 to qualify for catastrophic coverage, a beneficiary is still on the hook for some drug coinsurance costs.
 There is no limit to the amount of out-of-pocket drug costs a beneficiary could spend.
 Eliminating the five percent coinsurance is estimated to help around 1.3 million Medicare Part D enrollees and capping MOOP costs is estimated to help an additional 100,000 beneficiaries.
 The total amount of enrollees estimated to receive assistance from coinsurance elimination and the MOOP cap is 1.4 million.